‘As an exploration of the social fabric of Afghan life, this book takes some beating’ Daily Telegraph

 ‘Åsne Seierstad is one of the greatest, most courageous journalists of our time. . .
 This is an important, heartbreaking book’ Eric Schlosser, author of Fast Food Nation

-In this compelling, intimate and thought-provoking new book from the internationally bestselling author of The Bookseller of Kabul, Åsne Seierstad introduces us to three unforgettable people living under the Taliban today.
+From the internationally bestselling author of The Bookseller of Kabul, this is an unforgettable portrait of three people living under the Taliban today.

-There is Jamila, a women’s rights activist who fought polio as a child and got an education when few women could; Bashir, a Taliban commander who grew up eager to avenge the martyrdom of a father killed by security forces; and Ariana, a law student who had nearly graduated when the Taliban regained power in 2021 and now is barred from her university campus and facing the prospect of an arranged marriage to a man she does not love.
+There is Jamila, a women’s rights activist who got an education when few women could; Bashir, a Taliban commander who grew up eager to avenge a father killed by security forces; and Ariana, a law student who is now barred from her university and facing the prospect of an arranged marriage to a man she does not love.
+Through the stories of these three Afghans, we experience what it is to live under the Taliban now, and think about where this leaves Afghans today, and tomorrow.

 ‘Harrowing, uplifting, fascinating, challenging and profound, no other recent book on the subject comes close’ CPW Gammell, author of The Pearl of Khorasan: A History of Herat